Asturian derby: Trofeo Principado

 The Trofeo Principado was a friendly tournament played from 1988 to 1996 between Sporting and Oviedo.
 In 1996, Real Oviedo won the tournament has been given after winning five editions.
 Sporting won the 1993 edition and Real Oviedo won the 1996 one after a penalty shootout.

 In 2006 and 2007 the tournament was played in a single game format and both teams won one edition.

 Other trophies and friendly matches

 Women's Asturian derby

-Oviedo and Sporting Gijón's women's teams play the Asturian derby since 2017, as Oviedo signed a collaboration agreement with former independent women's club Oviedo Moderno CF. Both teams play in Segunda División Pro.
+Oviedo and Sporting Gijón's women's teams play the Asturian derby since 2023, as Oviedo absorbed the main teams of Oviedo Moderno CF. Both teams play in Segunda Federación.

-Despite being officially still named Oviedo Moderno the matches played during the 2017–18 season were considered the first Asturian women's derbies as they started playing with the name of Real Oviedo and their colours.
+In the 2017–18 season, Oviedo Moderno started playing with the name of Real Oviedo and their colours.
 Meanwhile, Sporting Gijón had its women's team since 1995, being named Escuela de Fútbol de Mareo between 1999 and 2016 as part of a collaboration agreement with the city's town hall.

-In the first derby, played at Estadio Manuel Díaz Vega in Oviedo, the Carbayonas beat Sporting by 3–0.
+In 2023, Oviedo absorbed the main teams of Oviedo Moderno.
+Since this data, Oviedo and Sporting would play their first Asturian derbies with both teams being completely integrated in the structure of their clubs.